harrisonhoward/PasswordManager/README.md

 Code has been appropriately commented.
 If any confusions comes from the code refer to "Support or Contact"

-### Support or Contact
+### Contact

-If you find bugs or need help understanding some code please contact me.
+If you need help understanding some code please contact me.
+Otherwise please head ove rto "Issue" or "Pull Request"

 **Discord**: Duck#9999
 **Email**: harrison.howard00707@gmail.com